-The EML 224 Compact starts up in run mode.
+The Compact speed log system starts up in run mode.
 By pressing the MENU button, the preset user screens can be selected.
+(See

-(See diagram on page 32).
+"Runtime diagram" on page 34).
 Some of the menu screens (i.e alarms) are also available in the run mode.

-The EML 224 Compact can be dimmed in any of the run screens using the up $(\uparrow)$ and down $(\downarrow)$ buttons.
+The EML224 Compact can be dimmed in any of the run screens using the up $(\uparrow)$ and down $(\downarrow)$ buttons.